-In February 2016, the FASB issued ASU 2016-02, "Leases (Topic 842)", which amends the guidance relating to the definition of a lease, recognition of lease assets and liabilities on the balance sheet, and the related disclosure requirements.
-This ASU is applicable for the Corporation for its annual reporting period beginning after December 15, 2021 and interim periods within fiscal years beginning after December 15, 2022 (per extension ASU 2020-05).
-This ASU does allow for early adoption; however, the Corporation did not early adopt the ASU.
-Management is in the process of evaluating the ASU for the potential impact on its consolidated financial statements upon adoption.
+In February 2016, the FASB issued Accounting Standards Update ("ASU") 2016-02, "Leases (Topic 842)", which amends the guidance relating to the definition of a lease, recognition of lease assets and liabilities on the statement of financial position, and the related disclosure requirements.
+This ASU is applicable for the Corporation for its annual reporting period beginning on July 1, 2022.
+Management adopted this ASU as of July 1, 2021.
+The implementation of this ASU did not have a significant impact on the Corporation.